-When creating a student account, the Berlin Brothersvalley School District may provide Google with certain personal information about the student, including, for example, a name, email address, and password.
-Google may also collect personal information directly from students, such as telephone number for account recovery or a profile photo added to the G Suite for Education
+When creating a student account, Berlin Brothersvalley School District may provide Google with certain personal information about the student, including, for example, a name, email address, and password.
+Google may also collect personal information directly from students, such as telephone number for account recovery or a profile photo added to the Google Workspace for Education account.

-When a student uses Google services, Google also collects information based on the use of those services.
+When a student uses Google core services, Google also collects information based on the use of those services.
 This includes: